JacquelineHu/JacquelinHu.github.io/hydejack/_posts/2019-11-14-FID-noise-in-SE.md

 When I was doing the MRI spin-echo experiment, I found there was an obvious fine line at the middle of the final image we obtained
 (as shown above).
 Trust me, I was trying to image a peanut, maybe with some water at the bottom(the bright part).
 Yes, it is a peanut, imaged by an old weird MRI scanner with horribly inhomogeneous 0.5T magnetic field.
 However, even though the scanner was old, it should never be blamed for the fine line in the middle.
-Let's find out the true original of this artifact and exonerate the scanner.
+Let's find out the true origin of this artifact and exonerate the scanner.

 ## Spin-echo Sequence
 To start with, let's have a brief look at what spin-echo(SE) sequence is.